Create a free profile to get unlimited access to exclusive videos, breaking news, sweepstakes, and more!

 “We all make mistakes.
 To be truly smart and successful in relationships, we have to learn from them,” she writes in her book.
 “Unlike a therapist, who takes years to get to the heart of a client’s bad choices, I call my litigants out on theirs in the moment, and I tell them exactly how they’ve screwed up and how to fix their lives moving forward.”

-Expect more of that straight-up point of view when “Killer Relationship with Faith Jenkins” airs Sunday, January 16 at 7/6c on Oxygen.
+Expect more of that straight-up point of view when “Killer Relationship with Faith Jenkins," streaming now on Oxygen and Peacock.